-A TB skin test is done to see if you have ever been near TB.
-A small amount of TB proteins are placed under the skin to see if you have a reaction.
-If you have been exposed to TB you will see a red bump on the testing area.
+A TB skin test is performed to see if you have ever been near TB.
+A small number of TB proteins are placed under the skin to see if you have a reaction.
+If you have been exposed to TB you will see a red bump in the testing area.

-The limitations of the skin test is that they do not tell you whether you have inactive TB or active TB.
-Active TB means that you can pass it on to others.
+The limitation of the skin test is that it doesn’t tell you whether you have latent or active TB but rather if you have TB of any type.

-If you know that you have TB you should not have a TB skin test.
-Also, if you have a rash it can make it harder to give an accurate reading of the results of the test.
-It is therefore advised not to have a TB skin test.
+If you know that you have TB there is no need to take a TB skin test.
+Also, if you have a rash it can make it harder to give an accurate reading of the results of the test and therefore it is advised not to have a TB skin test.

 Once the skin test is completed you must return 2-3 days later and a healthcare worker will check the results.

-The other option is Interferon Gamma Release Assay (IGRA), TB Blood Testing
+The other option for detection is Interferon Gamma Release Assay (IGRA), TB blood test.

 There are currently two of these tests available in the United States: